-Small Business WordPress Website Redesigns priced from $1,695 – a “one off” cost for comprehensive WordPress Redesign package…
+Small Business WordPress Website Redesigns priced from $1,995 – a “one-off” cost for a comprehensive WordPress Redesign package…

-There are at least two options to pick from in selecting a WordPress Website redesign location.
-I usually base the choice on whether or not its a WordPress rebuild, and/or if the new site will be hosted in a new location.
-Clients often choose the rebuild timing as an opportunity to opt for a better hosting platform, such as a one that includes an Annual Website Maintenance Plan…
+There are at least two options to pick from in selecting a WordPress website redesign location.
+I usually base the choice on whether or not it is a WordPress rebuild, and/or if the new site will be hosted in a new location.
+Clients often choose the rebuild timing as an opportunity to opt for a better hosting platform, such as one that includes an Annual Website Maintenance Plan…

 1.)
 Build in a Subdirectory

-If its a WordPress site that is being worked on, the least time-consuming option might be to complete the redesign in a subdirectory of that site.
-When its completed, all that’s required to go live is to edit the index.php file in the root directory, and amend the path to the WordPress source files.
-Once that’s done, simple delete the original version of WordPress in the root directory, if that’s where it was.
+If it’s a WordPress site that is being worked on, the least time-consuming option might be to complete the redesign in a subdirectory of that site.
+When it’s completed, all that’s required to go live is to edit the index.php file in the root directory and amend the path to the WordPress source files.
+Once that’s done, simply delete the original version of WordPress in the root directory, if that’s where it was.
 See: Giving WordPress its own Directory